 Consideration should be given in advance as to whether it would be necessary and appropriate to record calls, meetings, online lessons.
-Schools should refer to their IT Security and Acceptable Use policy for more information.

 Agreement to the recording must be obtained from all participants beforehand and participants should be made aware of purpose of the recording and their rights over their personal data.
-A person may not recorded without their agreement.
+A person may not record without their agreement.